arfc/arfc.github.io/manual/guides/accessibility_standards.md

 ## Accessibility Standards

-There are three key areas to consider while writing a document:

  - Color Blindness
  - Font Choice
  - Screen Reader Accessibility
  - Figure Creation

-This guide will provide a checklist of what to look for while writing as well as resources to help make your documents more accessible.
+This guide will provide a checklist as well as resources to make your documents more accessible.

 ## 1. Color Blindness

-Before picking a friendly color palette, consider using non-color means to distinguish lines, such as linestyle or markers.
-Matplotlib already has functions to do this within a plot for each data set.
+Before picking a friendly color palette, consider using non-color means to distinguish lines or datasets, such as linestyle or markers.
+Matplotlib already has functions to do this within a plot for each dataset.

-For specific color guidance, avoid combinations of red, green, brown, and yellow for contrasting colors, as most forms of colorblindness impact the red and green cones in the eyes.
+For specific color guidance, avoid combinations of red, green, brown, and yellow for contrasting colors - as most forms of colorblindness impact the red and green cones of the eyes.
 Also, avoid only using blues or purples as contrasting colors.
-This is a useful [tool](https://davidmathlogic.com/colorblind/#) to check color blind friendliness in your palate as well as creating good pallets from scratch.
+'Coloring for Colorbliness' is a useful [tool](https://davidmathlogic.com/colorblind/#) to check color blind friendliness in your palate as well as creating good pallets from scratch.